In this article

-A crossbite is a form of malocclusion (misalignment) that occurs when the upper and lower teeth do not align correctly.
-This type of malocclusion means some bottom teeth are located outside the upper teeth when the two jaws are closed.
+A crossbite is a form of dental malocclusion (misalignment).
+It occurs when the upper and lower teeth do not align correctly.

-In other words, some upper teeth are positioned inside the lower teeth.
-The misalignment can either appear at the front of the mouth (anterior) or the sides of the mouth (posterior).
+In a crossbite, some upper teeth sit inside the lower teeth.
+The misalignment can either appear at the front of the mouth or the sides of the mouth.

-A crossbite is often confused with an underbite, but it is an entirely different malocclusion and requires different treatment.
+A crossbite is often confused with an underbite.
+However, the two are different malocclusions and require different treatments.

-There are two different types of crossbites, including:
+There are two main classifications of crossbites, including:

 A posterior crossbite is the opposite of an anterior crossbite.
-In this type of malocclusion, the top back teeth sit inside the bottom back teeth.
+In this type of malocclusion, the top posterior teeth (upper molars) sit inside the bottom posterior teeth.

 Between 8 and 16 percent of children have a posterior crossbite.

-Posterior misalignment is due to the irregular narrowing of the palate and teeth in the upper jaw.
-Posterior crossbites can either develop on one side or both sides of the mouth.
+Posterior crossbites are usually due to the irregular narrowing of the palate and teeth in the upper jaw and can develop on one or both sides of the mouth.

 Learn more about how to keep your kids' teeth healthy.

-Crossbites are relatively common, and braces are capable of treating most cases.
-For example, if only a single tooth is in a crossbite, braces can effectively move the tooth into its correct position without help from additional orthodontic appliances.
+Braces are capable of treating most crossbite cases.
+If only a single tooth is in a crossbite, braces can correct it without help from additional orthodontic appliances.

-If more than one tooth is in a crossbite, a dental expansion appliance or headgear may be used in conjunction with braces.
+If more than one tooth is in a crossbite, a dental expansion appliance or headgear may be used with braces.

 Jaw surgery costs anywhere between $20,000 and $50,000.